statgen/topmed_variant_calling/README.md

 As a result, there will be merged and consolidated site list across all samples for each 10Mb region at ``out/union/`` directory.

 ### Step 3.
-Hierarchical genotyping of merged variant sites
+Hierarchical joint genotyping of merged variant sites

 The merged site list can be jointly genotyped across the samples.
 However, joint genotyping of >100,000s samples is not